nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 For brevity, we omit the diagrams and explanations for task unarchival—it is the direct inverse of archival, such that the control flow is exactly the same: just replace "archive" and its derivatives with "unarchive", and vice versa.

-##### Design considerations

-There was an alternative we considered for users to select the task to archive:

-1. **Using the task name**:
-    * Pro: Users do not have to search for a task and its index.
-    * Pro: Users can archive tasks that aren't visible in the UI.
-    * Con: Users have to type a significant amount to disambiguate tasks by their name.
-    * Con: Users have to remember the task names which may be difficult if there are many tasks.

-2. **Using the task index of the current module (current implementation)**:
-    * Pro: Users can archive tasks by their index easily without much typing.
-    * Con: Users now have to use `cd` to change the current module tied to the task they want to archive.
-    * Con: Users now have to use `ls` and `ls -A` to view the tasks to archive or unarchive respectively.

-Seeing as we prioritize a CLI, we chose the second option as it would be simpler for users, even though the `cd` and `ls` commands add a bit of overhead.

 #### Task listing